kenyontu/remix-frontend-mentor-todo-app/README.md

 This was one of the major issues I found, it becomes a more complex task when you need to save user-defined order in a database.
 After some research on discussions about how to tackle this issue, I decided on saving the todos as a reverse linked-list, where each todo has the ID to the previous todo.
 At the rendering stage the linked-list is reconstructed and the user-defined order is restored.

-There are many ways to implement this, each with their own downsides, I decided to go with the linked-list approach because it was fairly simple and didn't require a reocurring job.
+There are many ways to implement this, each with their own downsides, I decided to go with the linked-list approach because it was fairly simple and didn't require a reocurring job maintaining the records in the database.

 ### Useful resources